Edgration/icey/README-en.md

 It is very easy to install iecy.

-First download the source file of this project,After opening the folder, copy the executable file ```icey``` to the  `usr/bin/` directory for global use.
+First download the source file of this project, After opening the folder, copy the executable file `icey` to the  `usr/bin/` directory for global use.

 Simple commands are as follows